mukeshmk/image-audio-captcha/README.md

 ## Generating captchas

 ```
-python generate.py --width 128 --height 64 --length 8 --symbols symbols.txt --count 3200 --scramble --output-dir train_data
+python generate-audio-captcha.py --length 8 --symbols symbols.txt --count 3200 --output-dir training-images
 ```

-This generates 3200 128x64 pixel captchas with 4 symbols per captcha, using the set of symbols in the `symbols.txt` file.
-The captchas are stored in the folder `test`, which is created if it doesn't exist.
-The names of the captcha images are scrambled.
+This generates 3200 audio captchas with 8 characters per captcha, using the set of symbols in the `symbols.txt` file with the help of gTTS service.
+The captchas are stored in the folder `training-images`, which is created if it doesn't exist.
+The names of the captcha images are scrambled if passed the option.

 Without the `--scramble` option, the name of the image is the captcha text.

 To train and validate a neural network, we need two sets of data: a big training set, and a smaller validation set.
-The network is trained on the training set, and tested on the validation set, so it is very important that there are no images that are in both sets.
+The network is trained on the training set, and tested on the validation set, so it is very important that there are no audio that are in both sets.

-To generate the training data, the "ground truth" classification for each training example image must be known.
+To generate the training data, the "ground truth" classification for each training example audio must be known.
 This means that for training, the names of the captchas *cannot* be scrambled, because otherwise the training process has no way to check if the answer from the CNN for some captcha is right or wrong!
 Make sure not to use the `--scramble` option when generating the